The transition from living independently to moving into a nursing home can be a significant challenge for someone’s mental state.

 Cocker Spaniels are very intelligent, affectionate, and gentle towards humans and other dogs.

-They require a little higher maintenance because of their thick coats, but their loving and docile nature makes them excellent companions.
+They require a little higher maintenance and grooming because of the thick coats, but their loving and docile nature makes them excellent companions.

 Disadvantages of Dogs as Resident Pets

-Some concerns are for residents tripping over them, certain allergies, biting, scratching, and loud barking.
+Some concerns are a tripping hazard, certain allergies, biting, scratching, and loud barking.
+Even though the breeds above are generally calm, gentle, and friendly, there can be outliers.

 Cats as Companions

-Just like dogs, there are some cats better suited for a nursing home environment than others.
+But just like dogs, some felines are better suited for a nursing home than others.

-Here are 3 cat breeds we think can thrive with seniors in assisted living communities.
+Here are 3 cat breeds we think can thrive with seniors in nursing homes and assisted living communities.

 Ragdoll